splunk/public-o11y-docs/gdi/monitors-databases/sql.md

 ### Parameterized connection string

-The monitor treats the value of `connectionString` as a Golang template with a context consisting of the variables `host` and `port` and all the parameters from the `params` option.
+The integration treats the value of `connectionString` as a Golang template with a context consisting of the variables `host` and `port` and all the parameters from the `params` option.
 To add a variable to the template, use the Golang `{{.varname}}` template syntax.

 ### Collect Snowflake performance and usage metrics